parrt/msds501/notes/programming.md

 4. Emit results, which can be anything from simply printing an answer to saving data to the disk to generating a fancy visualization

 Writing a program for a specific problem means figuring out what each of those steps are, though not all programs will use every step.

-**Roadmap**.
-To fill in the operations for the various steps in the outline, we need to know what kind of operations are possible, which we'll explore in [Common programming operations](operations.md).
-Before we can operate on data, however, that data needs to be loaded into memory and so we need to learn about [Representing data in memory](data-in-memory.md).
-At that point, we'll have an overall strategy, an overall program outline, and a set of common operations to choose from.
-We can then start planning out some programs.

 **Acknowledgements**.
 Conversations with [Kathi Fisler](http://cs.brown.edu/~kfisler/) provided a lot of inspiration for the disciplined, planned approach to programming summarized here.
 For more on design recipes, see [Transferring Skills at Solving Word Problems from Computing to Algebra Through Bootstrap](https://cs.brown.edu/~sk/Publications/Papers/Published/sfkf-trans-word-prob-comp-alg-bs/paper.pdf).